isathar/xEdit_Custom_Scripts/Readme.md

-WIP xEdit scripts for skyrim/Skyrim SE for automatic patching.
+WIP xEdit scripts for skyrim/Skyrim SE xEdit.

-I will be updating and adding more as I finish them.
+I will be updating and adding more scripts and better instructions over time.

-Add NPC Perks.pas
+- For now, this is mostly wip stuff while learning the process by trying to create something like Automatic Perks/Spells/Potion Distribution.

+SkyrimSE - NPC Perks Patcher.pas
 - Adds perks to all NPCs in loaded plugins based on their skill levels and character classes.
-Filter configuration files are included.
+Filter configuration files are included in NPCPerks/config.

+  Usage:
+  Load any plugins you want to process NPCs from (including official files), run the script (Apply Script).